hexparrot/mineos-node/docs/install/rootless.md

 EOHC
 ```

-Enter a `proot` subshell, then generate local versions of the authentication files.

 ## USAGE

 Start a new terminal session, which will demonstrate whether the $PATH vars have successfully taken.
-Finally use `proot` to start the webui process.
+Then, use `proot` to start the webui process.
 This invocation will only overwrite four mineos-specific files which must be user-readable; all other files in `/etc` are now inherited.

 ```
-$ proot -w ~/mineos-node -b ~/.local/etc/passwd:/etc/passwd -b ~/.local/etc/shadow:/etc/shadow -b ~/.local/etc/group:/etc/group -b ~/.local/etc/mineos.conf:/etc/mineos.conf ./webui
+$ proot -w ~/mineos-node -b ~/.local/etc/passwd:/etc/passwd -b ~/.local/etc/shadow:/etc/shadow -b ~/.local/etc/group:/etc/group -b ~/.local/etc/mineos.conf:/etc/mineos.conf
+bash-5-2$ ./webui
 ```

 Once the daemon is running, you can visit `https://[ipaddress]:8443` in your web browser and you will see a user and password prompt.
-Log in with your normal username and password selected from the previous `prot` step.
+Log in with your normal username and password selected from the previous `proot` step.